 LACMA Is Temporarily Closed

 If you have already purchased tickets for general admission or an event, we would be happy to issue a refund or a credit for a future date upon reopening.
 Please contact @email for assistance.
-We are working to reschedule as many programs and events as possible in the future, and look forward to updating you on those plans.

 Our dedicated staff are the soul of LACMA, and each and every one of them makes the museum a welcoming, creative, and dynamic place for all of Los Angeles County.
 We are committed to supporting all of our employees, both salaried and hourly, during this unprecedented time.